arnaud-ma/Cubiomes.jl/README.md

 [![Build Status](https://github.com/arnaud-ma/cubiomes.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/arnaud-ma/cubiomes.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

+## ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️
+The code is still in early development, and everything can change at any time.
+This repo should be seen as a proof of concept and nothing else.

 The faster and easy-to-use Minecraft biome finder, written in ~~rust~~ Julia, the best ~~llvm wrapper~~ programming language for this specific task!

 It is in fact a complete rewrite of the original [Cubiomes](https://github.com/Cubitect/cubiomes) C library, line by line, while using every advantage of the Julia language.